The majority of repairs are carried out by Direct Works, our in-house team of fully qualified operatives.

 East Ayrshire Council Pest Control

-If you come across pests in shared areas, such as bin stores or closes, contact us immediately.
+If you come across pests in shared areas, such as bin stores or closes, contact us at once.
 We will investigate and carry out the work recommended by the local council.

-Cyclical repairs are those which are needed within a certain time such as electrical safety checks and painting closes and fences.
+Cyclical repairs are needed within a certain time such as electrical safety checks and painting closes and fences.
 These are routinely carried out based on the life cycle of the item which needs repairing and maintaining.

 Condensation happens when there is a build-up of moisture in the air and warm, damp air hits a cold surface.
 This moisture will cling to certain surfaces including leather, outside walls, tiles, mirrors and windows.
 If this moisture is not dried out with natural ventilation, it may turn into mould.
 To avoid this you should try: